 In fact, the very museums that fascinate youngsters have lessons to teach their older visitors as well.
 Art is a common language among us all.
 And the entertainment that can be found in this great city from opera, symphonies, concerts, plays, and musicals, to street entertainment are both top notch and appealing to people from all sorts of backgrounds and circumstances.

-The diversity of this great city is as much a part of its appeal as are the attractions that are designed to bring in visitors.
+The diversity of this great city is as much a part of its appeal.
+As are the attractions that are designed to bring in visitors.
 Perhaps one of the most attractive draws to this city for older audiences is the significant history of this city and its people.
-There are many places-museums and galleries, where you can learn about the history and tragedies that this city has endured, overcome, and now celebrate as part of its heritage.
+There are many places-museums and galleries, where you can learn about the history and tragedies.
+All things that this city has endured, overcome, and now celebrate as part of its heritage.
 Young and old alike: fun abounds in San Francisco.

 The cultural diversity that this city offers is also a large draw to older populations.
 From the Asian history and culture, to the Latin history and culture, to the African American this city celebrates it all.
 I think that is my favorite thing about this city.
 It celebrates the good and the bad of its history side by side.
 Not many places on earth can do that, much less do it as effectively as San Francisco does.

-In addition to all of these things, which are quite appealing in and of themselves, San Francisco has the trolley tours, Alcatraz Island tours, the Presidio, The conservatory of flowers at Golden Gate Park, Wine Tasting and winery tours, concerts and cultural events, plays and musicals, as well as Thoroughbred racing at Golden Gate Fields.
+In addition to all of these things, which are quite appealing in and of themselves, San Francisco has the trolley tours.
+You can attend Alcatraz Island tours, the Presidio, The conservatory of flowers at Golden Gate Park.
+And there are also Wine Tasting and winery tours, concerts and cultural events, plays and musicals.
+As well as Thoroughbred racing at Golden Gate Fields.

 Activities to do